 Nausea, vomiting, morning sickness and fatigue are common symptoms of pregnancy that occur during the first and second trimesters.
 Food may have something to do with the degree of these symptoms.
 They can be worse or almost non-existent.
 To know exactly how to alleviate them, it is important to talk to a certified prenatal nutritionist near you, who will provide you sound guidance on what to eat during pregnancy.

 Depending on how your body reacts to your diet, your nutritionist will also suggest a healthy diet plan that includes the best food to eat during pregnancy.

 You may have already memorized the list of the best foods to eat during pregnancy.
 But, in terms of what foods to avoid while pregnant, the information you find can be confusing.
 A friend may tell you that coffee is harmless, while your mom may tell you to never have a cup.

-Rather than turn to the internet, it is better to consult a certified prenatal nutritionist or dietician near you for reliable information.
-Agnes Padernal, Prenatal Registered Dietitian and Lactation Consultant at Family Health Centers of San Diego, says: “In general, people should eat a balanced diet; a meal with fruits, veggies, dairy, proteins, and grains.
+Rather than turn to the internet, it is better to consult a certified prenatal nutritionist or dietitian near you for reliable information.
+Agnes Padernal, Prenatal Registered Dietitian and Lactation Consultant at Family Health Centers of San Diego, says, “In general, people should eat a balanced diet: a meal with fruits, veggies, dairy, proteins and grains.
 But, depending on how you are feeling, then we can talk about what you should eat.”